mobizt/FirebaseClient/README.md

 `<expire>` The expiry period in seconds (less than 3600), 3300 is the default value.

 > [!NOTE]
-> The refresh token is not available when authenticated with service account.
+> The refresh token is not available for this authentication type.

-The internal process to refresh the token was done by creating the new token.
+The auth token need to be re-created instead of refreshing.

-- ### User Authentication with Email/Password
+- ### UserAuth (User Sign-In Authentication)

 With [UserAuth](examples/App/AppInitialization/UserAuth/UserAuth.ino) provider class, you are now signin as a user with Email and password.